 Experience the Lazinka Sawmill!

-See an authentic 1904 sawmill that was used at the turn of the 20th century to process wood with an enormous blade slicing through thick Oregon timber.
+See an authentic sawmill used at the turn of the 20th century to process wood with an enormous blade slicing through thick Oregon timber.

 In its original form, the mill was located at the Robert Lazinka homestead in Pilot Rock, Oregon.
 It turned out thousands of board feet a month until the late 1920s.
 This single-saw cirque mill was driven by steam power.